e-mcgee/paradox_platform/README.md

 4) Fixed random crash - caused by log during PGM changes
 5) Fixed random crash - caused by incorrect zone or alarm value received from alarm that points to an invalid zone not caught by code.
 Now checking validity of zone first.
 6) Calculating Checksum
+7) Checks that zone info received from alarm is between 1 and 32 to avoid crashes if not

 Please note:
 The maximum password length is 16 characters.